SoftUni/Programming-Basics-Book-Python-EN/chapter-12-conclusion.md

 If you were **not able** to solve all problems or a large part of them, go back and solve them!
 Remember that **becoming a programmer** requires **a lot of work and effort**.
 This profession is not for lazy people.
 There is no way to learn it unless **you seriously practice** programming for years!

 As we already explained, the first and basic skill of a programmer is **to learn to write code** with ease and pleasure.
 This is namely the mission of this book: to teach you how to code.
-We recommend you, besides reading the book, to enroll in the **[practical course "Programming Basics" at SoftUni](https://softuni.bg/apply)**, as an online format of training.

 ## What to do After Reading This Book?